sadoyan/aralez-docs/docs/assets/compare.md

 In short, Aralez is designed for developers and operators who want **a fast, self-contained reverse proxy** that “just works,” while still being flexible enough to scale into a service-mesh-like architecture.

+### ⚡ Zero-Config Features

+Aralez is designed to **just work out of the box**, minimizing setup and manual configuration.
+With Aralez, you get:

+- **Automatic protocol detection:** gRPC, HTTP/2, WebSockets, and SSL are proxied correctly without extra config.
+- **Hot reloads & zero downtime:** Upstreams and configuration changes take effect immediately without restarting the server.
+- **Automatic TLS / certificate updates:** Drop new certificates on disk and Aralez picks them up instantly.
+- **Built-in authentication & rate limiting:** Basic auth, API key, JWT, and request limits are ready-to-use.
+- **Observability & metrics:** Prometheus metrics are available automatically.
+- **Service discovery integration:** Works seamlessly with Consul and Kubernetes DNS without extra setup.

+In short, Aralez is a **modern reverse proxy that configures itself around your environment**, so you can focus on building and deploying apps — not managing your proxy.